 Damon stated that “great communication begins with connection.”

-Here are a few tips and ideas to help you create content that builds connections with your clients:
+Here are a few gym tips and ideas to help you create content that builds connections with your gym members:

 Headlines or Subject Lines